HallBenjamin/AttentionBot/README.md

 ### Written using Discord.Net 1.0.1 and Microsoft.Net Framework 4.6.1
 "Attention to the designated grid square!
 (E3)" for Discord (from War Thunder®, quite annoying when spammed but fun to spam).
 Do not compile and run (it's on a server, and you don't have the token).

+##### Note: This bot is constantly evolving.
+With 2 commands and just over 100 lines of code yesterday, it now has 6 commands (4 for the public) with 400 lines of code.

 Add this bot to your server! https://discordapp.com/oauth2/authorize?client_id=346064990152818690&scope=bot&permissions=203776

 Prefix: \